 - 2Compare Multiple Insurance Companies

 Medigap plans work the same way no matter who sells them.
-Plan G from State Farm covers the exact same things as Plan G from Mutual of Omaha.
-Yet premiums can differ by $50 to $100 per month between companies.
+Plan G from State Farm covers the exact same services as Plan G from Mutual of Omaha.
+Yet premiums can differ by $50 to $100 a month between companies.
 Get quotes from at least three insurers before you buy.
-Comparing insurers is the highest-impact action on our list.
+Comparing insurers is the single highest-impact step you can take.
 Most people who overpay for Medigap never shopped around during enrollment.

 - 3Consider High-Deductible Options

-High-deductible Plan G costs $61 monthly at 65, compared to $220 for standard Plan G. That's $1,908 in annual premium savings.
+High-deductible Plan G costs $61 a month at age 65, compared to $220 for standard Plan G. That's $1,908 in annual premium savings.
 But you'll pay the first $2,950 in Medicare-approved costs yourself before coverage starts.
-You'll come out ahead if your total annual health care costs stay below $4,783, the point where $1,908 in premium savings no longer offsets the $2,875 deductible.
-This plan works best for healthy enrollees who rarely need care.
+You come out ahead when your total annual health care costs stay below $4,783.
+High-deductible Plan G is the right fit for healthy enrollees who rarely need care.

 - 4Review Your Plan Annually

-Many insurers offer discounts that can lower your monthly premium.
-Common discounts include household discounts for couples, automatic payment discounts, non-tobacco discounts and prior insurance discounts.
+Many insurers offer discounts that cut your monthly premium.
+Common discounts include household discounts for couples, automatic payment discounts, nontobacco discounts and prior insurance discounts.
 Ask your insurer which discounts you qualify for.

 MEDICARE SUPPLEMENT DISCOUNTS